Visual cortex: Ventral-dorsal model

 The what vs. where account of the ventral/dorsal pathways was first described by Ungerleider and Mishkin.

 More recently, Goodale and Milner extended these ideas and suggested that the ventral stream is critical for visual perception whereas the dorsal stream mediates the visual control of skilled actions.
 It has been shown that visual illusions such as the Ebbinghaus illusion distort judgements of a perceptual nature, but when the subject responds with an action, such as grasping, no distortion occurs.

-Work such as the one from Franz et al. suggests that both the action and perception systems are equally fooled by such illusions.
+Work such as that from Franz et al. suggests that both the action and perception systems are equally fooled by such illusions.
 Other studies, however, provide strong support for the idea that skilled actions such as grasping are not affected by pictorial illusions and suggest that the action/perception dissociation is a useful way to characterize the functional division of labor between the dorsal and ventral visual pathways in the cerebral cortex.